nesevis/exhaust/ACKNOWLEDGEMENTS.md

 ### Pointfree

-[Pointfree](https://www.pointfree.co)'s excellent libraries [Custom Dump](https://github.com/pointfreeco/swift-custom-dump) is used to output counterexamples and diffs in a standardised way, and [Swift Issue Reporting](https://github.com/pointfreeco/swift-issue-reporting) is used for surfacing issues in Swift Testing and XCTest.
+[Pointfree](https://www.pointfree.co)'s excellent library [Custom Dump](https://github.com/pointfreeco/swift-custom-dump) is used to output counterexamples and diffs in a standardised way, and [Swift Issue Reporting](https://github.com/pointfreeco/swift-issue-reporting) is used for surfacing issues in Swift Testing and XCTest.